 The Educational Opportunity Program is an admission program for first-generation college students to access the university, its resources, and additional advising to ensure academic success in the pursuit of their degrees.
 If you are an EOP student, you may visit the Advising Resource Center as a walk in with any advising question, but that visit does not fulfill your EOP appointment obligations.
 To schedule an EOP appointment, please call (209) 667-3108.

-Parents of Stanislaus students who are interested in resources or who want to find out more information about attending a Parent Orientation the summer before their children start at CSU Stanislaus should contact the Parents Program Coordinator, Tammy Giannini at (209) 664-6632.
+Parents of Stanislaus students who are interested in resources or who want to find out more information about attending a Parent Orientation the summer before their children start at Stanislaus State should contact the Parents Program Coordinator, Tammy Giannini at (209) 664-6632.

 Promise Scholars Program

-The CSU Stanislaus Veteran Affairs website contains the most updated and accurate information for active duty military, reserve, veteran and veteran dependent students, including how to apply to the university, how to apply for benefits, and how to ensure those with military service obligations receive any additional services or consideration that might needed.Â Contact the Veteran Programs Coordinator, Fernando Beltran at (209) 667-3304 for advocacy, educational planning or any other academic or career advising questions.
+The Stanislaus State Veteran Affairs website contains the most updated and accurate information for active duty military, reserve, veteran and veteran dependent students, including how to apply to the university, how to apply for benefits, and how to ensure those with military service obligations receive any additional services or consideration that might needed.Â Contact the Veteran Programs Coordinator, Fernando Beltran at (209) 667-3304 for advocacy, educational planning or any other academic or career advising questions.